 Peters says, “Which word in the command ‘stay off the radio’ don’t you understand?
 Keep silent.”

 “But, sir, we’re on the wrong road.”
-Getting no more response from the captain the lieutenant radios his colonel back at the base, and spends a few minutes giving him a situation report.
+Getting no more response from the Captain the Lieutenant radios his colonel back at the base, and spends a few minutes giving him a situation report.
 He’s just signing off when the field vehicle Peters is in pulls up beside his and signals for him to stop.

 Peters looks at the US NCO, “Right.
-Lieutenant Jackson, you’re relieved of your command and under house arrest until such time as you face a formal hearing for the charge of wilfully disobeying your commanding officer in a combat zone.
-Master Sergeant Mathis, you’re in charge of the US contingent now, and will take command when we make it to the US control zone near Kabul.
+Lieutenant Jackson, you’re relieved of your command and under arrest until such time as you face a formal hearing for the charge of wilfully disobeying your commanding officer in a combat zone.
+Master Sergeant Mathis, you’re in charge of the US contingent now, and you’ll take command when we make it to the US control zone near Kabul.
 Place Lieutenant Jackson in the back of the truck, under guard.”

 Jackson says, “You can’t do this, Colonel Smith is my commanding officer and I’ve obeyed all his orders.
 I refuse to accept this unlawful usurpation of my authority.”

 Peters had been walking away when Jackson spoke.
 He turns back, “When you were assigned to this column you were transferred to my command until we reach the Kabul control zone.
-Your idiocy has just placed the lives of every person in this column at risk, through you disobeying orders and telling the enemy where we are by using the radio.
+Your idiocy has just placed the lives of every person in this column at risk through you disobeying my orders and telling the enemy where we are by using the radio.
 Now obey my orders and get into the truck.”

-Jackson responds, “I’m not in your chain of command and refuse to surrender my authority,” while he reaches for his side arm.
+Jackson responds, “I’m not in your chain of command and I refuse to surrender my authority,” while he reaches for his side arm.
 He has it out of its holster before Peters even starts to move.
 But it’s Peters’ pistol that’s up and firing first, and he blows away Jackson’s left knee.
 The pain causes Jackson to drop his pistol and fall to the ground.

 Peters says, “Patch him up and throw him in the back of the truck.
 Take over command of the platoon, Sergeant Mathis.”

-Another soldier won’t improve the defences, but will increase the losses if things go wrong.
+Another soldier won’t improve the defences, but it will increase the losses if things go wrong.
 The plan is to shoot up the incoming trucks with the heavy machine-gun, and to work at delaying them as much as possible.
 When that becomes too dangerous Peters will drop into the driver’s seat and drive off, the engine has been left running to make this easy for him to do.
 When the insurgents are crawling all over the truck to shift it, which they’ll have to do because its tyres have been shot out and are now flat, Banners will set off the explosives by radio control.
 Banners needs to do this since he’ll be able to see the truck while Peters is busy driving fast to get away from it.
-The exploding truck will kill many insurgents, hopefully it’ll damage some of their trucks as well, and will leave a burning wreck that’ll take them an hour or more to put out and shift out of the way.
+The exploding truck will kill many insurgents, hopefully it’ll damage some of their trucks as well, and it’ll leave a burning wreck that’ll take them an hour or more to put out then shift out of the way.
 It may even damage the road surface and make the road impassable for some time to come.

-He often switches back to where others are working to move the wrecks off the road.
+Peters often switches back to where others are working to move the wrecks off the road.
 Fifteen minutes later the two wrecked trucks are on the side of the road, and the rest of the force is moving forward.
-They have a steel plate up in front of the windscreen of the front truck and troops are firing at Peters from the back of the lead truck while it drives towards him at a slow walking pace.
+They have a steel plate up in front of the windscreen of the front truck, and troops are firing at Peters from the back of the lead truck while it drives toward him at a slow walking pace.
 He’s very busy alternating his fire between the force on the road and the two forces beside the road.
 They all advance, losing men with each accurate burst from his machine-gun.

 Banners has been watching the combat through binoculars while the column has continued to make north at high speed.
-Seeing the captain take two bursts and get knocked over the lip of the canyon he knows the captain has had it.
+On seeing the Captain take two bursts and get knocked over the lip of the canyon he knows the Captain has had it.
 He pushes the button on the detonator.
 He smiles when the truck explodes in a huge sheet of flame a second or two after the Claymore mines going off.
 Because the road has curved slightly with the canyon he can see the steel balls of the anti-personnel mines tear up the ground, and many of the insurgents, beside the road just before the main explosion flips the lead truck up and over its tail to land on the truck behind it, squashing the troops in both vehicles.
-The third truck is too close to stop and it drives into the pile at its current speed.
+The third truck is too close to stop, so it drives into the pile at its current speed.
 The truck pushes the combined wreck into the ball of flame created by the exploding ‘Q’ truck.
 The explosion was so violent the field vehicle Peters had been on is blown over the side into the canyon.
 The ball of flame expands when the fuel in the other trucks catches fire, more explosions while the ammunition in them goes off in the fires.
 Banners smiles.
 He figures somewhere between fifty and seventy insurgents are now dead, and it’ll be a couple of hours before the insurgents left alive will get the fire out and the wreckage cleared.
 They won’t catch them again.
-He’s sad about losing the captain, one of the best officers he ever served with, and he’ll be missed by all who knew him.
+He’s sad about losing the Captain, one of the best officers he ever served with, and he’ll be missed by all who knew him.
 It’s all the fault of that stupid lieutenant.

 Three days later a patrol is in the canyon looking for Captain Peters’ body.
-They find the wrecked field vehicle, but can’t find his body.
-They do find a set of body armour that’s been perforated with two long bursts of fire from a M16, the tie down straps on the left side were shot apart, too.
-They figure the body armour must have come off his body and the body got washed away by the river.
+They find the wrecked field vehicle, but they can’t find his body.
+They do find a set of body armour that’s been perforated with two long bursts of fire from a M16, the tie down straps on the left side were shot apart too.
+They figure the body armour must have come off his body, and the body got washed away by the river.
 They also figure it’s not likely he survived the eighty metre fall, especially after being hit with two long bursts of fire and losing the body armour.
 He’s officially listed as MIA (missing in action) and probably KIA (killed in action), but they can’t make an official listing of KIA without his body or dog-tags being recovered.
 His next of kin are notified of the events.

 Due to the testimonies of both sergeants and some political pressure by Lieutenant Jackson’s father, a US Senator, Jackson leaves the service without either an honourable discharge or a dishonourable discharge.
 The members of both platoons, and many other combat troops, are disgusted with the fact he doesn’t have to face a court martial.
-They accept the compromise reached by the general only because Jackson’s father bought the dropping of the charges by changing his position on the military appropriations bill he was holding up in committee.
-One useless fool in exchange for much needed equipment and funding, not the best way to run an Army, but accepted as part of the politics in today’s government.
+They accept the compromise reached by the General only because Jackson’s father bought the dropping of the charges by changing his position on the military appropriations bill he was holding up in committee.
+One useless fool in exchange for much needed equipment and funding, not the best way to run an Army, but it’s accepted as part of the politics in today’s government.